JakubRumpca/Playwright-Store/TEST_CASES.md

 ### Pre-conditions:
 - The user has a valid account on the online store.
-- The user knows their login credentials and purposely sets the wrong password.
+- The user knows their login credentials (username and password).

 ### Steps:
 - Open the web browser.